Get started

 A chargeback claim usually takes a while to be resolved.
 However, the full process can be divided into 4 clear stages:

-The notification of all parties about the investigation results.
+• Notification to all parties of the investigation results.

 Let’s dive deeper into how chargebacks work by using an example.
 Let’s say that there’s a customer named Bob who has a good reason for a chargeback claim after he paid for a purchase.
-This is how the process will go:
+Here’s how the process will go:

-The bank (issuing bank, a card provider for Bob) will contact the merchant’s bank with a request to prove that the transaction was performed legitimately or that Bob has received the product/service he paid for.
+2. The bank (the issuing bank, which is a card provider for Bob) will contact the merchant’s bank with a request to verify that the transaction was performed legitimately or that Bob has received the product or service he paid for.
 (The proof can be an invoice, receipt, POD, etc.)

-After the issuing bank receives (or not, if it was a fraudulent transaction) the evidence from the company’s bank (aka acquiring bank, a debit or credit card provider), the cardholder’s bank will have to decide – whether the transaction was valid.
+3. After the issuing bank receives (or not, if it was a fraudulent transaction) the evidence from the company’s bank (aka acquiring bank, a debit or credit card provider), the cardholder’s bank will have to decide – whether the transaction was valid.
+The bank makes this decision based on the evidence provided.

 Reasons for initiating a chargeback process

 There is more than one reason for a chargeback claim.
-Let’s take a look at some of the most common examples when you, as a customer, may want to get your money back.
+Let’s take a look at some of the most common reasons why you, as a customer, may want to get your money back.

-Fraudulent transactions.
+1. Fraudulent transactions.
 This reason comes first, as fraud is still the number one danger in online payments.
-The cardholders contact their bank and claim that they didn’t buy/order anything from the merchant and didn’t make any transactions.
+The cardholders contact their bank and claim that they didn’t buy/order anything from the merchant and didn’t make any transactions, leading to a disputed charge.

-Failed subscription cancellation.
-As merchants are renewing subscriptions automatically after the expiration date, cardholders are likely to forget about this date to cancel the subscription.
+2. Failed subscription cancellation.
+As merchants automatically renew subscriptions after the expiration date, cardholders are likely to forget to cancel the subscription.

-Currency exchange issues.
-This problem may occur if a customer paid in a different currency to their national and exchange rates differ from the ones shown on the company’s website.
+5. Currency exchange issues.
+This problem may occur if a customer pays in a different currency to their national and exchange rates differ from the ones shown on the company’s website.

-Authorization issues may occur when the website where the payments take place doesn’t have proper security procedures and protocols, and valid authorization is not performed.
+6. Authorization issues may occur when the website where the payments take place doesn’t have proper security procedures and protocols and valid authorization is not performed.

-Friendly fraud.
+7. Friendly fraud.
 It is a type of fraudulent activity that is opposite to the traditional one.
-In this case, the customer is trying to get the money back after receiving the service (product) and claims that the transaction was made fraudulently.
+In this case, the customer is attempting to obtain a refund after receiving the service (product) and claims that the transaction was made fraudulently.
 In reality, they are lying and just want to have both the product and funds.

 Credit card chargeback